Every student carries a story.

 Dunklin R-5 shows what is possible when a district leads with purpose, people, and heart.
 Thank you to Superintendent Dr. Clint Freeman and the Dunklin leadership team for welcoming us and for the work you do each day to put students and families first.

+MASA on the Move in Southwest Missouri!
 Today, Dr. Mark Penny had the honor of presenting at the Southwest Center Superintendent Meeting, where he was greeted with incredible hospitality.
 He enjoyed connecting with superintendents from across the region and sharing MASA’s vision for leadership and advocacy.
+After the meeting, Dr. Penny toured Joplin High School, rebuilt just 11 years ago following the devastating tornado.
+He was impressed by the beautiful facility and inspired by the innovative work happening in Joplin.
+A special thank you to Principal Randy Oliver for being such a gracious host and taking time to showcase the amazing things happening at JHS! #MASALeads #Advocacy #Leadership #PublicEducation

 Today, MASA hosted its Transportation Workshop, bringing together superintendents from across Missouri to dive into the essentials of student transportation success. 🚌